NITCbase/nitcbase.github.io/docs/User Interface Commands/efs.md

 #### Description

-This command is used to copy the contents of `Relation catalog` to an external file named `relation_catalog.txt` located at the following path: `$HOME/NITCBase/Files/`.
+This command is used to copy the contents of `Relation catalog` to an external file named `relation_catalog.txt` located at `Files/Output_Files`.

 #### Syntax